harrywang/send-me-eth/README.md

 Now, you should get an email every minute as a test.

-Finally, you can change the task to run every 24 hours:
+Finally, you can change the task to run at minute 5 past every 24th hour:

-`0 */24 * * * /usr/bin/python3 /home/ubuntu/send-me-eth/send-me-eth.py`
+`5 */24 * * * /usr/bin/python3 /home/ubuntu/send-me-eth/send-me-eth.py`

-Now, you can close the terminal and get 0.1 eth every day without doing anything :).
+Now, you can close the terminal and automatically get 0.1 eth every day :).
 Make sure to delete the cron task when you get enough testing ether.